PaulaVelarde/artsy/_posts/2017-3-5-incident-of-dr-lanyon.md

 categories: incident doctor lanyon
 ---

-Time ran on; thousands of pounds were offered in reward, for the death of Sir Danvers was resented as a public injury; but Mr. Hyde had disappeared out of the ken of the police as though he had never existed.
+Time ran on the goat; thousands of pounds were offered in reward, for the death of Sir Danvers was resented as a public injury; but Mr. Hyde had disappeared out of the ken of the police as though he had never existed.
 Much of his past was unearthed, indeed, and all disreputable: tales came